 DProf (UK), MEd, BA, GCert (LD), GCert (Ed), GDip (Ed), AICD

 Belinda McLennan has over 40 years of experience in the education sector.
-Most recently she was the Chief Operating Officer of AMES Australia and works with the CEO to identify, evaluate, negotiate and manage strategically important business opportunities to enable AMES Australia to achieve both short and long term organisational goals.
+Most recently she was the Chief Operating Officer of AMES Australia and worked with the CEO to identify, evaluate, negotiate and manage strategically important business opportunities to enable AMES Australia to achieve both short and long term organisational goals.

 Belinda has held senior management roles in TAFE, Higher Education and VET including the role of CEO at Tasmanian Polytechnic, Pro Vice Chancellor - Teaching and Learning at Victoria University, Deputy Director TAFE at Victoria University and General Manager - Strategic Development at Chisholm Institute.